QubesOS/qubes-doc/troubleshooting/nvidia-troubleshooting.md

     module /vmlinux-4.1.13-9.pvops.qubes.x86_64 placeholder root=/dev/mapper/qubes_dom0-root ro ... rhgb quiet
     ~~~

-    I didn't type everything as it may differ from system to system.
+    It is not an exact copy as it may differ from system to system.

     Please note: chose the module that starts with `vmlinux`!